Recommendations for Families

-- Arrange with the officer a time and location for him/her to pick up the firearm, if they offer that service.
+- Arrange with the officer a time and location for him/her to pick up the firearms, if they offer that service.

-- Do not bring the firearm to the police department unless told to by the Officer on Duty.
+- Do not bring the firearms to the police department unless told to by the Officer on Duty.

-Does the Firearm Need to Be Ready to Go in a Certain Way?
+Do the Firearms Need to Be Ready to Go in a Certain Way?

-- If you know how to safely unload the firearm, unload it.
+- If you know how to safely unload the firearms, unload it.

-- If you do not know how to unload the firearm, tell the Officer before he/she arrives to pick it up.
+- If you do not know how to unload the firearms, tell the Officer before he/she arrives to pick it up.

-- If the Officer asks you to bring the firearm to the police station, name who will bring it, what the person looks like, and the time the person will arrive.
+- If the Officer asks you to bring the firearms to the police station, name who will bring it, what the person looks like, and the time the person will arrive.